 One of the most famous quotes in political science is Schattschneider's observation that "the heavenly chorus in the pluralist heaven" of interest representation "typically sings with a strong upper class accent" (Schattschneider, 1960, pp. 34-35).
-Rather than a force to strengthen democracy, Schattschneider viewed the system of interest representation as a benefit to some interests at the expense of others.
-His prediction has been widely borne out by empirical research (Gray and Lowery, 2000; Schlozman and Tierney, 1986), and is often cited in reference to the dominance of business interests at the expense of actors representing societal interests, such as non-governmental organizations (NGOs).
-Political commentators and academics have thus often voiced concerns about these biases because business groups are typically seen as representing narrow interests (Flöthe and Rasmussen, 2018; Giger and Klüver, 2016; Olson, 1965).
-Moreover, they are frequently associated with the views of affluent citizens, and with ideologically conservative issue publics (Crosson, Furnas and Lorenz, 2020; Grossmann, Mahmood and Isaac, Forthcoming).
-Business dominance in interest representation thus creates the risk that policies informed by these interests will favor specific economic constituencies rather than the electorate as a whole.
+Rather than a force to strengthen democracy, Schattschneider viewed the system of interest representation as contributing to unequal representation benefiting some interests at the expense of others.
+His prediction has been widely borne out by empirical research (Gray and Lowery, 2000; Schlozman, Verba and Brady, 2012), and is often cited in reference to the dominance of business interests at the expense of actors representing societal interests, such as non-governmental organizations (NGOs).
+Political commentators and academics have thus often voiced concerns about these biases because business groups are typically seen as representing narrow interests (Flöthe and Rasmussen, 2018; Olson, 1965).
+Moreover, business interests are frequently associated with the views of affluent citizens, and with ideologically conservative issue publics (Crosson, Furnas and Lorenz, 2020; Grossmann, Mahmood and Isaac, Forthcoming).
+Business dominance in interest representation thus creates the risk that policies informed by these interests will contribute to inequality in political representation that favors affluent economic constituencies (Bartels, 2008; Gilens and Page, 2014) rather than the electorate as a whole.
 Representing the views of the latter is often seen as a yardstick for political representation (Dahl, 1971).

-While researchers argue that bias favoring business interests may vary between, for instance, issues and policy domains (Berkhout et al., 2015; Rasmussen and Carroll, 2014), they also show that business bias is a remarkably stable feature of most political systems, persistent over time and across systems.
+While scholars argue that bias favoring business interests may vary between, for instance, issues and policy domains (Berkhout et al., 2015; Rasmussen and Carroll, 2014), they also show that business bias is a remarkably stable feature of most political systems, persistent over time and across systems.
 Yet, research on biases in interest representation is often conducted during periods of relative stability.
 As a consequence, we know little about how large-scale crises can affect interest representation in general (Birkland, 1998) and interest group bias in particular.
-Indeed, it is reasonable to expect that the threats engendered by a crisis-and the resulting urgency of policy responses (Boin et al., 2006)-have the potential to greatly affect representation by changing the incentives and constraints faced by different types of interest groups with respect to lobbying.
+Indeed, it is reasonable to expect that the threats and uncertainty engendered by a crisis-and the resulting urgency of policy responses (Boin et al., 2006)-have the potential to greatly affect representation by changing how much decision-makers prioritize obtaining advice from different types of interest groups.

-In this article, we use the onset of the COVID-19 pandemic as a clear case of an exogenous pan-societal shock to the political agenda to clarify the theoretical and empirical connections between the onset of a crisis and biases in interest representation.
-The COVID-19 pandemic is widely viewed as the largest crisis since World War II.
-It has threatened the interests and earnings of a wide range of actors, and profoundly affected the daily lives of citizens.
-Not surprisingly, considerable lobbying expenditures have therefore been directed toward influencing policymaking during the crisis.
-In the US, for example, substantial lobbying attention was directed toward the \$2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act (Vogel, 2020)-the largest aid package in US history.
+In this article, we clarify the theoretical and empirical connections between crisis and biases in interest representation by using the onset of the COVID-19 pandemic as an exogenous pansocietal shock to the political agenda.
+The pandemic provides a unique opportunity to examine these connections because of its wide-ranging impacts across broad sets of interests: given the large set of actors affected, the crisis posed difficult choices for policy-makers in determining who to consult and give access to.
+Unsurprisingly, considerable lobbying expenditures from a broad array of actors have been directed toward gaining such influence during the crisis.
+In the US, for instance, substantial lobbying attention was directed toward the \$2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act (Vogel, 2020)-the largest aid package in US history.
 In Europe, lobbying efforts were heavily directed toward the €750 billion European Union (EU) Recovery Plan for Europe (Council of the European Union, 2020).
-At the same time, lobbying during the COVID-19 pandemic has been widely criticized for its lack of transparency and its potential to reinforce existing inequalities and biases in interest representation.
-Business organizations and companies have been accused of exploiting the crisis for their own benefit (e.g. Carbon Market Watch, 2020; Corporate Europe Observatory, 2020).
+At the same time, lobbying during the COVID-19 pandemic has been widely criticized for its lack of transparency and its potential to reinforce existing inequalities and biases in interest representation, with business interests accused of exploiting the crisis for their own benefit (e.g. Carbon Market Watch, 2020; Corporate Europe Observatory, 2020).